cse110-fa21-group7/cse110-fa21-group7/README.md

 2. install Node.js and npm
 3. In your local run ` npm install`run to install the dev dependencies
 4. More details in onboarding document.
-5. Use ` npm run dev` to develop our project on localhost
-6. Create .env at root directory

 ## Group materials